simolus3/chan_discord/README.md

 After obtaining a `libchan_discord.so`, put it into the modules folder of your Asterisk install, typically `/usr/lib/asterisk/modules`.

+> [!IMPORTANT]
-Discord uses the Opus codec to encode voice data, a codec that is not supported by Asterisk out-of-the box.
-As no Opus module is openly available, this module uses its own encoder. __This depends on `libopus` being available on your system.__
+> Discord uses the Opus codec to encode voice data, a codec that is not supported by
+> Asterisk out-of-the box.
+As no Opus module is openly available, this module uses its
+> own encoder. __This depends on `libopus` being available on your system.__

 ### Setup